- Medicare

 What’s the difference between a Mental Health Care Plan and a Mental Health Treatment Plan?

-They're essentially the same – a Mental Health Care Plan is the formal name used within Medicare guidelines and a Mental Health Treatment Plan is often what your GP will call it.
+They're essentially the same.
+A Mental Health Care Plan is the formal name used within Medicare guidelines and a Mental Health Treatment Plan is often what your GP will call it.
 This Mental Health Treatment or Care Plan is what allows you to claim your subsidised psychology sessions.

 How do I claim Medicare rebates for my psychology sessions?

-You can self-claim rebates for your psychology sessions by submitting a claim through Medicare.
-To submit your claim you'll need your myGov login details, a valid Mental Health Plan & referral letter, and your Paid Invoice which is emailed to you from My Mirror after each psychology session.
+To submit your claim you'll need your MyGov login details, a valid Mental Health Care Plan, and your Paid Invoice which is emailed to you from My Mirror after each psychology session.

 Will Medicare cover the full cost of my psychology sessions?